skylib11/Portfolio_Creator/README.md

 **Option 2: Show Portfolio**
-	Displays the saved portfolio.
-After saving the portfolio, you will be prompted with:
+  Displays the existing portfolio.
+Then, you will be prompted with:

-> Do you want to view it with current prices and profit calculations? (y/n):
+> Do you want to view it with recent prices and profit calculations? (y/n):

  - y: Displays the portfolio with real-time stock prices and calculates the profit/loss for each stock.
  - n: Shows just the portfolio data without the current prices or profit/loss calculations.